 Obtain health certificates from your vet for pets traveling by air.

-Lock windows, turn off lights, close doors, and take a final tour after the movers have finished to make certain nothing is left behind.
+Lock windows, turn off lights, close doors, and take a final tour after the movers have finished to be certain nothing is left behind.
 At your destination, check the truck before the movers leave to ensure everything made it into your new home.